lfit/itpol/protecting-code-integrity.md

 certificate allows someone to permanently mark your key as revoked, meaning it can no longer be used or trusted for any purpose.
-You would normally use it to revoke a key that, for some reason, you can no longer control -- for example, if you had lost the passphrase.
+You would normally use it to revoke a key that, for some reason, you can no longer control -- for example, if you had lost the key passphrase.

 Just as with the master key, if a revocation certificate leaks into malicious hands, it can be used to destroy your developer digital identity, so it's